eXist-db/docker-existdb/README.md

 docker run -it -d -p 8080:8080 -p 8443:8443 --name exist existdb/existdb:latest
 ```

-What does this do?
+### What does this do?

-*   `-it` allocates a TTY and keeps STDIN open
+*   `-it` allocates a TTY and keeps STDIN open.
+This allows you to interact with the running Docker container via your console.
-*   `-d` detaches the container from the terminal that started it
+*   `-d` detaches the container from the terminal that started it.
+So your container won't stop when you close the terminal.
-*   `-p` maps the Containers internal and external port assignments (we recommend sticking with matching pairs)
+*   `-p` maps the Containers internal and external port assignments (we recommend sticking with matching pairs).
+This allows you to connect to the eXist-db Web Server running in the Docker container.
 *   `--name` lets you provide a name (instead of using a randomly generated one)

 The only required parts are `docker run existdb/existdb`.
-For a full list of available options see the official [docker documentation](https://docs.docker.com/engine/reference/commandline/run/)
+For a full list of available options see the official [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/)

-After running the pull and run commands.
-You can now access eXist via [localhost:8080](localhost:8080) in your browser.
+After running the `pull` and `run` commands, you can access eXist-db via [localhost:8080](localhost:8080) in your browser.

 To stop the container issue:
 ```bash